maina2/airbnb-clone-project/README.md

 Understand software development lifecycle practices, including security, CI/CD, and database design.
 Be comfortable using modern tools such as Docker, GitHub Actions, or similar CI/CD platforms.

+Team Roles
+The following roles are critical to the success of the Airbnb Clone Project, each contributing specialized skills to ensure a cohesive and functional application:

+Backend Developer: Designs and implements the server-side logic, APIs, and integrations using frameworks like Django and GraphQL.
+They ensure the application is scalable, secure, and performs efficiently while collaborating with frontend developers and database administrators.

+Database Administrator: Man